Ayurveda Practitioner: Job Description and Education Requirements

 Ayurvedic medicine is the traditional medicine that has been practiced in India for thousands of years, and utilizes massage and lifestyle modification to restore balance of body, mind, and spirt in order to treat illness.
-In the U.S., it is considered a type of complementary & alternative medicine.
+In the U.S., it is considered a type of complementary and alternative medicine.
 Ayurvedic practitioners do not need formal training and certification to work in their field, but employers and clients frequently expect it.
 The National Ayurvedic Medical Association (NAMA) provides a list of programs that meet the 500-hour practitioner NAMA requirements.
-Training for formal certification takes about 1 year and, for licensure, an additional year.
+Training for formal certification takes about one year and, for licensure, an additional year.

 |Licensure & Certification|| Certification available following completion of CAE (Certified Ayurvedic Educator) program |